nicercode/nicercode.github.io/source/git/basics.md

 Essentially, all version control does is store snapshots of your work in time, and keeps track of the parent-child relationship.

-{% imgcap right /git/img/git-intro-history.png From [Pro Git](http://git-scm.com/book/en/Getting-Started-Git-Basics) %}
+{% imgcap /git/img/git-intro-history.png From [Pro Git](http://git-scm.com/book/en/Getting-Started-Git-Basics) %}

 You can think of your current set of working files are simply the child of the last node in this chain (that is, your files are the